jerrinsg/go-pmem/README.md

 and runtime changes.
 Detailed design and implementation details of go-pmem can be found in the [ATC 2020 paper](https://www.usenix.org/conference/atc20/presentation/george) on go-pmem.
-We have also created a [website](https://vmware.github.io/persistent-memory-projects/) which contains additional documentation and performance reports.
+We have also created a [website](https://vmware.github.io/persistent-memory-projects/) which contains additional documentation and performance reports. `go-pmem` is based on the 1.15 release version of Go.

 ## How to Build
 The persistent memory changes introduced in `go-pmem` is currently supported